-The digital economy rests upon a number of non-digital foundations that provide a conducive environment.
-These non-digital foundations include economic factors such as competition, finance, governance, regulation, and trade.
-They are derived from the macro-policy foundations of the economy and serve as enablers to the digital foundations (see Annex B, which charts out the non-digital and digital foundations).20 They manifest in the form of a positive business climate that is conducive to investment in innovation and entrepreneurial activity, the presence of an educated and skilled workforce, a streamlined and supportive legislative and regulatory environment, and strong local, national, and regional governance institutions.
+investments.20 They manifest in the form of a positive business climate that is conducive to investment in innovation and entrepreneurial activity, the presence of an educated and skilled workforce, a streamlined and supportive legislative and regulatory environment, and strong local, national, and regional governance institutions.

+For the CAREC member countries, business environment, institutional and regulatory frameworks, and human capital are specifically important due to their relatively weak performance.
 Initiatives to improve the business climate across the region include the deregulation of the telecommunications sector and the encouragement of competition to secure reliable, affordable, and accessible internet services.
 Modernization of the institutional, legal, and regulatory frameworks, removal of restrictions on access to wholesale and retail internet services (including to international gateways) and simplification of licensing procedures are key steps to strengthen the non-digital foundations.
 The adoption and harmonization of regional legislation to enable cross-border trade and other services, and the simplification of government operations and procurement would also contribute to the creation of a better enabling environment across the region.
 The CAREC Program, under the CAREC Integrated Trade Agenda 2030, is implementing steps to reduce trade barriers which will serve to improve this factor.
-While on average, CAREC member countries rank higher on human capital than on other development indices, most education systems across CAREC are nevertheless not sufficiently agile to respond swiftly to the new skills and competencies required in digital transformation across economic spheres.
+While on average, CAREC member countries rank higher on human capital than on other development indices, most education systems across CAREC are nevertheless not sufficiently agile to respond swiftly to the new skills and competencies in digital transformation across economic spheres.
 It is important to strengthen the education ecosystem, bolstering STEM education and digital innovation.
 The COVID-19 crisis has highlighted the potential of online education, therefore bridging the digital divide to ensure universal access to online education and training across the region should become a top regional priority.
 The establishment of regional education platforms will be an efficient and effective mechanism to address education and training gaps, as well as to enable the development of digital economy skills and expansion of professional networks across the region.